Epicminer256/dotfiles/README.md

 Setup appimage (I like having apps I can save locally and run across distros)
 ```
-sudo pacman -S wget
 yay appimagelauncher
 mkdir ~/Applications
 ```
-And download [AppimagePool](https://github.com/prateekmedia/appimagepool/releases) and run it.
-Have it intigrate.
-Set the downloads folder to your downloads and your Applications folder to your Applications folder in your home folder

-Note: when installing apps in Appimage pool, goto your installed apps and integrate the apps with the Check button.

 Setup games